alinabozynski/ExoLit/README.md

 * devise

 ### Main project features
-* Admin account to add, edit, and delete product listings, add/update images associated with new/existing products, edit contact and about page, create and maintain a list of product categories, and assign categories to new or existing products
+* Admin account to add, edit, and delete product listings, add/update images associated with new/existing products, create and maintain a list of product categories, and assign categories to new or existing products
-* Search by category
+* Search (can be categorized)
-* Add products to cart (saved in session) and edit quantity or remove items
+* Add products to cart (saved in session), where user can edit quantity of or remove items
-* Sign up for a secure account (password are saved hashed and salted) with option to save address details to simplify future order
+* Sign up for a secure account (password are saved hashed and salted) with option to save address details right away to simplify future order
 * Rails validations ensure content added by both administrators and customers is present and correctly formatted
 * Accepts image uploads using Active Storage
+* Proper taxes allocated at checkout as per province
+* Payment acceptance implemented with Stripe
+* Order summary upon checkout

+To test checkout with Stripe payment simulation, enter the following details:
+* Email: any (for development purposes, email will not go through here)
+* Card number: 4242 4242 4242 4242
+* Expiry date: any valid future date
+* CVC: any three-digit number

 ## To Run this Application